-Last night, I used Omegle, the free online chat website for the first time.
-I started with the text chat, but nobody was interested to have a proper conversation.
-Every second person on Omegle gave their Kik username which was quite frustrating.
+Last night, I used Omegle, the free online chat website, for the first time.
+I started with the text chat, but nobody was interested in having a proper conversation.
+Every second person on Omegle gave their Kik username, which was quite frustrating.
 Also, typing out long conversations and answering the frequent ASL questions was a little boring.
 This is why I switched to the Omegle video chat section.
-Everything was going well, but, suddenly, Omegle showed ‘Error Connecting to Server.
+Everything was going well, but suddenly, Omegle showed ‘Error Connecting to Server.
 Please try again.’ message.

 I solved the Captcha, changed the internet browser, and tried again.
 But the problem was not fixed.
 At first, I thought that my ISP (Internet service provider) might have blocked Omegle.
-Hence, I even tried with a different ISP, but that too was not helpful.
-To fix the error connecting to the server message, I tried different solutions such as using a VPN, clearing browser caches, deleting cookies, and changing the router settings.
+Hence, I even tried with a different ISP, but that, too, was not helpful.
+I tried different solutions to fix the error connecting to the server message, such as using a VPN, clearing browser caches, deleting cookies, and changing the router settings.
 Unfortunately, none of the solutions helped me to solve the Omegle server error.

 Reasons behind Omegle Error Connecting to Server Issue: